tracking-exposed/pornhub.tracking.exposed/content/potest/final-1.md

 ## What we were looking at

 * We wanted to compare the visualization of an old video and a recent one to see if the related content tends to be "freeze in time" or keep changing.
-Our hypothesis were: with **an old video** Pornhub will return for every user the same eight suggested content, with **a new video** PornHub's recommended system will test the best recommended videos to suggest, changing them quite often.
+Our hypothesis was: with **an old video** Pornhub will return for every user the same eight suggested content, with **a new video** PornHub's recommended system will test the best recommended videos to suggest, changing them quite often.
-* Befoure and after the visualization of the videos, we asked to visualize the Homepage and the Recommended page to each users involved in the test, to see the effects of the personalization process.
-We know that the contents in the homepage change during the day frequently, but we don't know why.
+* Before and after the visualization of the videos, we asked to visualize the **Home and Recommended page** to each user involved in the test, to see the effects of the personalization process.
+We know that the contents of the Homepage change during the day frequently, but we don't know why.
 Videos tend to be 'hiped' in some hours and then fade away, like a multitude of waves.
-Recommended videos and home page share the same pool of 'hyped' videos, but we wanted to kow if different users across the world share common suggestions.
+Recommended videos and home page share the same pool of 'hyped' videos, but we wanted to know if different users across the world share common suggestions.

 # <center> 3.
 The analysis </center>